Multiple currencies (BL/DST)

 Example 3

-You process in multiple currencies but do not want currency-based pricing.
+You process in multiple currencies but do not prefer currency-based pricing.
 Several clients are based in other countries, and prices do not vary based on the market.
 Since prices are stable, do not define a base for each currency used.

 A French customer orders 10 FR-44PE items.
 The currency assigned to this customer is francs, so the order total is $100.00 (10 * $10.00).
 The Billing application calculates the price in your base currency and does not convert it to francs until order entry or re-price time.
 Then the Billing application takes the base currency total, multiplies it by the currency exchange rate, and prints the total in francs on the invoice.